 As a leading cause of disability, NTDs carry with them significant social and economic burdens.
-However, as the World Health Organization (WHO) reports, many of these diseases can be effectively controlled, and in many cases, eliminated.
-Our company has a long-standing commitment to research into NTDs.
+However, as the World Health Organization (WHO) reports, many of these diseases can be effectively controlled and, in many cases, eliminated.
+Our company has a long-standing commitment to research and access to treatment for NTDs.
 We initiated research on MECTIZAN® (ivermectin) for use in humans for the NTD onchocerciasis (river blindness) in 1978, leading to the creation of the groundbreaking MECTIZAN Donation Program.

 The London Declaration